Pawn-Storm-Team/Pawn-Storm/README.md

 The minimax algorithm was leveraged to creat the AI, and previous work and code used for other implementations of chess by Max Van Raden was utilized during this project.

+## License

+Our project is licensed under the MIT open source license.
+Our license can be found [here](../blob/main/LICENSE)

 ## Roadmap
 - Week 1 : Basic board with pieces moving
 - Week 2 : (Prototype Complete) Correct Chess rules and local multiplayer